carli2/ndcpu/README.md

 Nondeterministic CPU
 ====================

 Here we present the first nondeterministic CPU.
+You can run it with any bitsize you want.
+A 32 bit nondeterministic CPU has the equivalent performance of a <b>4 billion core CPU</b>.

-It has a word size of 1 bit and a stack of at least 5 bits as well as one accumulator register.
+It has a word size of 1 bit, one accumulator register and a stack of as much bits as you want.
 It does not have a instruction memory - all instructions are fed from the outside.

 This CPU can solve NP hard problems in P-TIME steps.
+It may be very efficient for brute forcing NP hard problems.

 [![ndcpu demo](https://img.youtube.com/vi/31zXnuZ_dFA/0.jpg)](https://www.youtube.com/watch?v=31zXnuZ_dFA)